 Rude customers should fall under the tasks that need to be perfect.
 Don’t slack off because they are rude, but instead find ways to make the customer see that you know what you are talking about.

 Keeping the conversation on track is important.
 No matter where the conversation goes, you have to stay in control of it.
-Focus on fixing the problem and don’t let the customer take control by ranting or getting off track.

 You should implement support for customers to use before they get to you.
 There are many different types of customer service, and each has benefits for you and your customers.
 It is important for you to keep in mind what the customer wants and needs from customer service.